AQA Anthology: English Literature: 20th- or pre-20th-century poetry

-2004 Anthology
+2004 anthology

-The 2004 AQA Anthology was a collection of poems and short texts.
+The 2004 anthology was a collection of poems and short texts.
 The anthology was split into several sections covering poems from other cultures, the poetry of Seamus Heaney, Gillian Clarke, Carol Ann Duffy and Simon Armitage, and a bank of pre-1914 poems.
 There was also a section of prose pieces, which could have been studied in schools which had chosen not to study a separate set text.